RuiAN77/CastorTS/README.md

 The paper reports that CastorTS uses 18.7M parameters and 91M pretraining time points while achieving state-of-the-art forecasting performance on large-scale benchmarks.

-## Method Overview

-CastorTS is built around three components:

-- **Causality-Aware Augmentor (CAA)** constructs causality-preserving positive views and causality-disturbed negative views from inferred inter-variate causal graphs.
-This encourages the model to learn structural signals rather than only surface co-occurrence.
-- **Dynamic Symmetric Pyramid Mamba (DySP-Mamba)** provides a linear-complexity temporal backbone.
-It combines dynamic tokenization with a fine-to-coarse-to-fine pyramid to capture multi-granularity temporal patterns with fewer redundant tokens.
-- **Proxy Manifold Projector (PMP)** learns domain-proxy tokens on a hyperspherical manifold.
-During downstream adaptation, the model retrieves Top-K source proxies and injects them as compact domain priors for zero-shot prediction and lightweight few-shot tuning.

-The overall training objective combines temporal reconstruction, causality-aware Siamese contrastive learning, and proxy-based domain alignment.

 ## Reported Results

 The paper evaluates CastorTS on the TSLib benchmark with seven datasets: ETTh1, ETTh2, ETTm1, ETTm2, Weather, Electricity, and Traffic.
 The standard setting uses an input length of 512 and forecasting horizons of 96, 192, 336, and 720.